 BYOD program Sandringham College operates a Bring Your Own Device (BYOD) program for all students.
 Students are expected to attend school each day with a fully charged laptop device.
 Laptops are used in class by teachers to complement learning.
 They are also used by students at home to complete homework, prepare for and complete some assessments and ongoing study.
 What device to buy Before purchasing a digital device for your child there are a few minimum recommendations: Device type: Windows / Mac laptop ONLY.
-Chromebooks and iPads are not supported. - Weight: aim for under 1.5kg - CPU: Intel Celeron N4100 or better (Intel i5 or equivalent Preferred) - Screen size: 11 inches - RAM 4 GB (8 GB preferred) - Storage capacity: 128GB (Solid State Drive) - · Six hour battery life - Wireless: dual-band (2.5GHz / 5GHz) - Up-to-date security software free from eduSTAR catalogue (ESET for macOS / SCEP for Windows) - Latest Microsoft Office free from eduSTAR catalogue for Windows and MAC - Accessories: Protective case / cover, headphones, security lock / cable - Insurance 3 year accidental damage (strongly recommended) and theft (check if your home insurance contents policy will cover this).
+Chromebooks and iPads are not supported. - Weight: aim for under 1.5kg - CPU: Intel Celeron N4100 or better (Intel i5 or equivalent Preferred) - · Screen size: 11 inches - RAM 4 GB (8 GB preferred) - Storage capacity: 128GB (Solid State Drive) - Six hour battery life - Windows Operating System.
+Windows 11 Home (Minimum), Windows 11 Education (preferrable).
+Definitely NOT Windows 11 SE. - Wireless: dual-band (2.5GHz / 5GHz) - Up-to-date security software free from eduSTAR catalogue (ESET for macOS / SCEP for Windows) - Latest Microsoft Office free from eduSTAR catalogue for Windows and MAC - Accessories: Protective case / cover, headphones, security lock / cable - Insurance 3 year accidental damage (strongly recommended) and theft (check if your home insurance contents policy will cover this).
 The College recommend students use a PC, which is the most compatible with the college ICT infrastructure and the Department's software.
 Every student is licensed for Microsoft Office 365, Adobe Creative Cloud and Antivirus software.
 There is no need to purchase any software products.
-Recommended devices can be viewed via the following BYOD websites: - JB HiFi portal: https://jbeducation.com.au/byod), or - Officeworks portal: https://www.officeworks.com.au/ education/byod#/ Good: Lenovo ThinkPad 11e (5th Gen).
+Recommended devices can be viewed via the following BYOD website: • JB HiFi portal: https://jbeducation.com.au/byod) Good: Lenovo ThinkPad 11e (5th Gen).
 A robust touchscreen 2-in-1 device at a great price.
 Better: Lenovo ThinkPad 11e Yoga (6th Gen) or a Microsoft Surface Pro - both touchscreen 2-in-1 devices or a Macbook.
+While there is no obligation to purchase through the JB HiFi Portal, be aware these devices can be serviced on-site by a JB HiFi Technician.
+This is not necessarily true for 'retail' purchased devices (even from a JB HiFi store).

 School Wide Positive Behaviours (SWPB)

-School Wide Positive Behaviours is a three-tiered systems approach to establishing the social culture, behavioural expectations and support structures needed for all students to achieve both social and academic success.
-It is based on concentrating on the benefits of positive behaviours, rather than the consequences of poor behaviour.
+School Wide Positive Behaviours

+Framework is a three-tiered systems

+approach to establishing the social

+culture, behavioural expectations

+and support structures needed for

+all students to achieve both social

+and academic success.
+It is based

+on concentrating on the benefits of

+positive behaviours, rather than the

+consequences of poor behaviour.

 The main components of SWPB are:

 - To set clear behavioural expectations - The teaching of critical interpersonal skills, providing positive reinforcement for meeting and exceeding performance criteria - The continuous collection and analysis of data for monitoring strategies, interventions, and student performance and behaviour - The involvement of all stakeholders in decision-making processes and discipline practices • Reducing and eliminating reactive, punitive and exclusionary strategies in favour of proactive, preventive, and skill-building orientation.
-Teachers and students are explicitly taught what these expectations look like and are the key to success.
+Teachers and students are explicitly taught what these expectations look like and that they are the key to success.
 Introducing, modelling and reinforcing positive social behaviour is an important step of a student's educational experience.
 They are necessary skills for success in life.
 Expected behaviours should be modelled in every classroom, embedded in all school activities and demonstrated in the community.
 Students are rewarded for positive behaviour.
 Tertiary Prevention